Here are some professional tips on choosing a cleaning business name.

 This is an advantage when using both your name/ initials and a descriptive word or two.
 Merrymaids is definitely not available, but Ted's Custom Clean more likely is.

 In the age of social media you will need to consider your business name very carefully and take into account some not so obvious factors.
-Sign up for our CleanZine Newsletter to learn more.
+Make sure it is not offensive.
+Use your location in the name if you can.
+Try to stand out with a name that has a nice cadence when you say it out loud.
+Do not make your business name too long.

 Does your business name represent you and your style?
 If so, it will lend continuity to your business.
 Trying too hard to make up a clever name that does not fit with your style or personality will do you no good in the long term, as clients get to know you.
 Your cleaning service name, along with the whole ethos of your business should seem natural and coherent.